-A renovation and adaptive re-use of the historic Multnomah County Courthouse in downtown Portland, the building is a unique example of Neoclassical Revival architecture created by Whidden and Lewis at a time of exceptional growth in Portland.
-Located on a full block between SW 4th and 5th Avenues and SW Salmon and Main Streets facing Lownsdale Square, it sits in a prominent position among city and federal buildings in downtown Portland.
+This renovation and adaptive re-use of the historic Multnomah County Courthouse, is a unique example of Neoclassical Revival architecture created by Whidden and Lewis at a time of exceptional growth in Portland, Ore.

 Located in the Cornfield Arroyo district of Chinatown, this 280-unit mixed use project is adjacent to Los Angeles’ newest major park.
 The new hybrid district is emerging as an exciting place to live, work, make things, rest, chill, play, dance or be entertained.
 From major events and concerts in the park to small music venues, wineries, craft breweries, old school diners, and top-tier restaurants, the district has an eclectic mix of uses which 200 Mesnager will respect and enhance.